vmray/crowdstrike-falcon/README.md

-# CrowdStrike Falcon Connector for VMRay Analyzer
+# CrowdStrike Falcon Connector for VMRay

 **Latest Version:** 0.1 - **Release Date:** 22/06/2023

 ## Overview

-This project is an integration between CrowdStrike Cloud and VMRay.
-It allows to enrich created detections as well as to build an extra line of defence to detects threats.
-Depending on configuration the Connector collects uniqie SHA256 hash values from:
+This project integrates CrowdStrike Falcon Insight XDR and VMRay FinalVerdict / TotalInsight.
+It equips customers with extra intel regarding the threats detected by CrowdStrike Falcon Insight XDR on their endpoints.
+Depending on the configuration, the Connector collects unique SHA256 hash values from:

 - Detections
 - Quarantines

-and then downloads and submits respective samples into the VMRay Analyzer for detonation and deep dynamic analysis.
-After the submission it retrieves the verdict and IOC values from VMRay and update Detection and Quarantine Objects, create IOC, contain(quarantine) machine if needed.
+It then downloads and submits respective samples into the VMRay Analyzer for detonation and deep dynamic analysis.
+After the submission, it retrieves the verdict and IOC values from VMRay and updates Detection and Quarantine Objects, creates IOC, and contains (quarantines) machine if needed.

 ## Related VMRay Products
-The connector supports following VMRay products:
+The connector supports the following VMRay products:

 - Final Verdict
 - Total Insight